 “Catholic seminaries and religious orders do not accept candidates who have substantial unpaid debt.”

 If you have student loans, you might not be able to become a nun.
 If that doesn’t convince you NOT to go to college, what would?!! *hugs*

 Did you enjoy this blog post?
-Visit the homepage to subscribe.
+Scroll down to subscribe.
 If you’re a girl, it’s a better use of your time than college.